-Is your problem or concern ab out your benefits or coverage?
-(This includes problems about whether particula they are covered, and problems related to payme r medical care is covered or not, the way in which ent for medical care.)
+Is your problem or concern about your benefits or coverage?

+(This includes problems about whether particular medical care is covered or not, the way in which they are covered, and problems related to payment for medical care.)

 Yes.
 My problem is about benefits or coverage.
 Go on to the next section of this chapter, Section 4, "A guide to the basics of coverage decisions and appeals."

 No. My problem is not about benefits or coverage.

 Skip ahead to Section 9 at the end of this chapter: "How to make a complaint about quality of care, waiting times, customer service or other concerns."